“Welcome to Brunei,” says almost everyone we meet in this friendliest of countries.

 Teraja is a Longhouse shared by five families, each with a huge maze of private rooms but who share a long thin communal living space that connects them all together.
 There are loads of big cars parked out the front and it is worth noting that these days many younger members of the families work and live during the week in BSB, leaving older members behind to farm.

-It is possible to visit Teraja independently; you first need to register your passport at the police station just down the road (though when we did that they did not seem at all bothered with the formality) and then enlist a resident to show you around.
+It is perfectly possible to visit Teraja independently: the guide books say you first need to register your passport at the police station just down the road, though when we tried to do that the officers looked bemused; then we simply asked a resident to show us around.
 Or you can book on a tour, which will include a culture show involving local food (the Iban classic is pansoh, marinated chicken placed into bamboo cylinders and sealed with bamboo leaves while it is roasted over an open fire), singing and dancing.
 In any case, it is polite to buy a homemade woven basket.

 East Brunei: Ulu Temburong National Park